awkena/qrlabelr/README.md

 **Note that the default label template for both the `field_label()` and the `gp_label()` functions is Avery 94220 (https://www.avery.com/blank/labels/94220).**

+### Creating labels with Shiny app: EasyPlotLabelR

+This will open a new window in your default web browser that displays the EasyPlotLabelR Shiny app.
+The user is then greeted with a Welcome page that provides an overview of the web app, some quick instructions to get started, sample labels, among others.
+In the header of the Shiny app is a convenient Help button which can be accessed anytime for a quick overview of the purpose of each tab in generating a label.

 Run the following code in the RStudio console to launch the EasyPlotLabelR Shiny app: